gpustack/gpustack/docs/user-guide/model-management.md

 ## Deploy Model

+Currently, models from [Hugging Face](https://huggingface.co) and [Ollama](https://ollama.com/library) in [GGUF format](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) are supported.

+### Deploying a Hugging Face Model

+1. Click the `Deploy Model` button, then select `Hugging Face` in the dropdown.

+2. Search the model by name from Hugging Face using the search bar in the top left.
+For example, `microsoft/Phi-3-mini-4k-instruct-gguf`.

+3. Select a file with the desired quantization format from `Available Files`.

+4. Adjust the `Name` and `Replicas` as needed.

+5. Expand the `Advanced` section for advanced configurations if needed.
+Please refer to the [Advanced Model Configuration](#advanced-model-configuration) section for more details.

+6. Click the `Save` button.

+### Deploying an Ollama Model

-1. To deploy a model, click the `Deploy Model` button.
+1. Click the `Deploy Model` button, then select `Ollama Library` in the dropdown.

 2. Fill in the `Name` of the model.

-3. Select the `Source` of the model.
-Currently, models from `Hugging Face` and the `Ollama Library` in [GGUF format](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) are supported.

-4. For `Hugging Face` models, search and fill in the Hugging Face repo ID, e.g., `microsoft/Phi-3-mini-4k-instruct-gguf`, then select the `File Name`, e.g., `phi-3-mini-4k-instruct-q4.gguf`.
-For `Ollama Library` models, select an `Ollama Model` from the dropdown list, or input any Ollama model you need, e.g., `llama3:70b`.
+3. Select an `Ollama Model` from the dropdown list, or input any Ollama model you need.
+For example, `llama3`, `llama3:70b` or `youraccount/llama3:70b`.

-5. Adjust the `Replicas` as needed.
+4. Adjust the `Replicas` as needed.

+5. Expand the `Advanced` section for advanced configurations if needed.
+Please refer to the [Advanced Model Configuration](#advanced-model-configuration) section for more details.

 6. Click the `Save` button.